hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 ## Lazy binding by surrogate

-F360 command cannot import F360 components, from the end of a create event to the end of an execute event.
+From the end of a create event to the end of an execute event, F360 command cannot import F360 components.
 Importing should be done in a create event handler or after an execute event.
 Importing in a create event handler breaks the cancel button's behavior (I did it in **Load KLE** command).
 Importing after an execute event is done by F360 custom event: <https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-EC785EB6-22A8-4932-B362-395262D802CF>